xdslproject/xdsl/README.md

 make venv
 ```

-To make a custom mlir-opt available in the virtual environment, create a `.env` file with the `XDSL_MLIR_OPT` variable set as in `.env.example`.

 #### If you can't use `uv`

 For some systems and workflows, changing to a new dependency management system